 - Spread on a large cookie sheet.

-- Bake for 30 minutes, stirring often until crisp.
+- Bake for 1 hour, stirring often and rotating cookie sheet as neessary until crisp.

 Grams made this as a broccoli casserole for years and I recently converted it to include carrots (I love the color combo) and removed the yucky for you condensed soup.